m-bouville/liens/docs/NN-code_structure.md

 #### Datasets (`datasets.py`)
 - `MicrostructureSnapshotDataset` — single frames, for stage 1.
 Supports D4×translation
   augmentation (32×) via `augment=True`.
-- `MicrostructureTripletDataset` — `(t1, t2, t3)` triples, built for an earlier
+- `MicrostructureTripletDataset` — `(t1, t2, t3)` triples, built for the ORIGINAL
-  interpolation loss (`L_interp`) that predated the current C0/C1 (state/deriv) redesign.
+  `L_interp` (pre-C0/C1 redesign). `L_interp` is back in training (stage 2, see above)
-  That loss is gone from training entirely — `check_interpolation.py` now uses the same underlying idea only as a diagnostic (see Evaluation below), not a loss function — and this class isn't used anywhere in the current pipeline; kept for now, not actively maintained against the current architecture.
+  but does NOT use this class — it reuses the centered-target 3-frame window, which was already loaded.
+This class remains unused by the pipeline; `check_interpolation.py` uses the same underlying idea as a post-hoc diagnostic.
 - `MicrostructureEvolutionDataset` — the workhorse for stages 2, 3, 4 and 5.
 Two modes
   selected by whether `encoder` is given: with a frozen encoder, latents are cached once upfront (stage 3's fast path); with `encoder=None`, raw pixel windows are returned and